Analysis - Apple, Facebook options reflect hopes for stock gains

-The options market is reflecting a higher probability of large upside moves in Apple Inc (AAPL.O) and Facebook Inc (FB.O) stock when both companies report quarterly earnings this week.
+The options market is reflecting a higher probability of large upside moves in Apple Inc and Facebook Inc stock when both companies report quarterly earnings next week.

 Stock of Apple - the largest U.S. company by market value - is down 1 percent since January 1 while Facebook shares are up 95 percent.